 Spinach should have fresh green leaves.
 Avoid if the leaves are limp, damaged or spotted.
 Leaves should be dull green on top and bright green on the underside.

 Loosely wrap spinach in a damp paper towel and place in plastic bag.
 Refrigerate for up to five days.
-When ready to use, rinse under clean, running water and dry with a paper towel.
+When ready to use, gently rub under cold running water and dry with a paper towel.

-- Spinach can be made into a pesto with olive oil and garlic.
-Use this to top pasta or a protein source like fish.
+- Make a pesto using spinach, olive oil and garlic.
+Use it to top pasta or a protein source like fish

-- Add frozen spinach to mashed potatoes for more vitamins and minerals in your meal.
+- Add frozen spinach to mashed potatoes for extra nutrients